 Poisons and Toxins in Bulldogs and French Bulldogs

-Aspirin NSAID Poisoning in Bulldogs and French Bulldogs
+Poisons and Toxins in Bulldogs and French Bulldogs ASPIRIN

-Asperin NSAID Poisoning in Bulldogs and French Bulldogs, Unfortunately, those drugs are often manufactured as a palatable chew or are sweeten which makes it a prize treat for your bulldog and French bulldog pet.
+Unfortunately, those drugs are often manufactured as a palatable chew or are sweetened which makes it a prize treat for your bulldog and French bulldog pet.

-- Gastric bleeding and gastric perforation leading to peritonitis and possible death
+- Gastric bleeding and gastric perforation lead to peritonitis and possible death

 - Depress and Listless